BackerFounder/releaseter/readme.md

 - `show`: A boolean value that determines whether to include unmatched pull requests.
 The default value is `false`.
 - `title`: The title for the section that includes unmatched pull requests.
 The default value is `'OTHER'`.

+#### category-except-labels

+`category-except-labels` Specifies an array of labels.
+Pull requests with any of these labels will be excluded from the release notes.

 #### clear-history-draft